TextMaster's Developer Documentation

 Learn to build a webhook, choosing the events your webhook will listen for on TextMaster and how to set up a server to receive and manage the webhook payload.

-Now that you understand the basics of webhooks, let's go through the process of building out our own webhook-powered integration.
+Now that you understand , let's go through the process of building out our own webhook-powered integration.
 In this tutorial, we'll create a webhook defined at the user level that will be responsible for receiving a notification every time word count has been computed on a new document.

 Creating a webhook is a two-steps process.
 You'll first need to set up how you want your webhook to behave through TextMaster: which events it should listen to.
 After that, you'll set up your server to receive and manage the payload.